Char siu, or Chinese barbecued pork, is a beloved Cantonese classic that strikes the perfect balance of sweet and savory flavors.

 6 tablespoons water

-In the meantime, in a small saucepan over low heat, combine all ingredients for the glaze.
+- In the meantime, in a small saucepan over low heat, combine all the ingredients for the glaze.
 Stir until dissolved, about 3 minutes.

-After 20 minutes, remove the char siu from the oven.
-Let it rest for about 10 minutes before slicing it into bite-size pieces to serve.
+- After 20 minutes, remove the char siu from the oven.
+Let it rest for about 10 minutes before slicing it into bite-sized pieces to serve.
 Enjoy!

 1 thought on “Cantonese Char Siu 2.0 Recipe”